-What Is Galvanized Steel?
+- What Is Powder Coating Galvanised Steel?

-Put simply, galvanising is the process in which steel is covered in a protective layer of zinc, which is most commonly done through a hot dip technique.
+Put simply, galvanising is the process in which steel is covered in a protective layer of zinc, which is most commonly done through a hot-dip technique.
 The steel substrate is submerged in a molten solution of zinc in order to effectively cover the entire surface.
 There are various benefits to galvanising steel, including its sustainable properties and durability; take a look at this article from the Galvanisers Association for a full explanation of why steel must always be galvanised.
-If any of your property has steel surfaces, applying a powder coating to them could be a great option for all of these reasons.
+If your property has steel surfaces, applying a powder coating to them could be a great option for all of these reasons.

 The main difference between a regular liquid and powder coating is the finish that it creates.
 Once a powder coating is applied, it is cured under intense heat, which in turn creates another skin type layer to the substrate, adding an extra form of protection.
-Powder coatings produce a seamless finish with the added benefit of protection against external elements – often keeping surfaces rust free for periods of up to 50 years!
+Powder coatings produce a seamless finish with the added benefit of protection against external elements – often keeping surfaces rust-free for periods of up to 50 years.
 Powder coatings are generally applied to metals, including steel or iron, making galvanised steel the perfect candidate.
 Combining a galvanised substrate with the powder technique creates a duplex coating, helping to maximise the lifespan of a building’s structure.